aneeqr/Object-Detection/README.md

 # Object-Detection

-For jupyter notebook use follow the following commands to set up your environment, Check versions from requirements.txt.
+For jupyter notebook use follow the following commands to set up your environment in windows using anaconda prompt.
+Check versions from requirements.txt.

 1. conda create -n TF_object_detection2 pip python=3.6
 2. activate TF_object_detection2